FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Configuration steps
 ++++++++++++++++++++++++

-**Step1**：First configure the expansion axis UDP communication.
+**Step1**: First configure the expansion axis UDP communication.
 Set parameters such as IP address, port number, communication cycle, packet loss detection cycle, and number of packet losses.
 The reconnection cycle and the number of reconnections can only be configured after the automatic reconnection switch is turned on when communication is interrupted.

 - IP address: Custom ip address
 - Port number: defined according to actual situation